ApprenticeAI/frapy/docs/topics/request-response.rst

 Otherwise, set :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` to ``'2.7'`` in
-your settings to switch already to the request fingerprinting implementation that will be the only request fingerprinting implementation available in a future version of Scrapy, and remove the deprecation warning triggered by using the default value (``'2.6'``).
+your settings to switch already to the request fingerprinting implementation that will be the only request fingerprinting implementation available in a future version of Frapy, and remove the deprecation warning triggered by using the default value (``'2.6'``).